dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 ### Use RoseTTAFold All-Atom for predicting a protein polymer

 a.
-Create a test fasta file, or use the one in this repository
+Create test fasta files, or use the ones in this repository
 - Polymer is hydABC, an electron-bifurcating [FeFe] hydrogenase

 ```